SharathPROG/Matplotlib/README.md

 ## Section 3: Application

 Now, let's take these basics and apply them to an application.
-For this tutorial, we are using U.S. President Data from 1976 - 2018 from MIT Election Data Science Lab found [here](https://electionlab.mit.edu/data) and U.S. House House Data from 1976 - 2018.
-The data can be found in the repository in the folder "data" and comes in the form of two csv files.
+For this tutorial, we are using U.S. President Data from 1976 - 2018 from MIT Election Data Science Lab found [here](https://electionlab.mit.edu/data) in csv format.
+When you open up the csv file in excel; the raw data looks like this: